DataBrewery/cubes/doc/server.rst

             ]
         }

-``POST /cube/<cube>/report``
+``GET /cube/<cube>/report``
     Process multiple request within one API call.
-The ``POST`` data should be a JSON containig report specification where keys are names of queries and values are dictionaries describing the queries.
+The data should be a JSON containing report specification where keys are names of queries and values are dictionaries describing the queries.

     ``report`` expects ``Content-type`` header to be set to ``application/json``.